-1. Produces shielding gases
+1. Production of shielding gases

 A big part of the flux breaks down from the heat and creates shielding gases, mostly carbon dioxide (CO2).
 Shielding gases isolate the plasma gas, the electrode tip, and the puddle from the atmosphere.

-2. Cleans the puddle from impurities
+2. Cleaning the puddle of impurities

 In the puddle, slag reacts with impurities and traps them.
 As the puddle cools, the pressure differences push the slag to the surface.

 Other chemicals in the flux improve arc stability.
 For example, when welding with alternating current (AC), the arc tends to extinguish between the current cycles.
 Flux that contains potassium creates a plasma gas that lasts longer and sustains the arc.

 At the rod’s tip, the wire melts within the flux for a very short distance.
 This leaves the flux around intact in the form of a crater.
 Within this crater, the energy density is much higher than outside of it.

 These pressure differences propel the plasma gas forward in a straight axial direction.
 A strong plasma jet (or arc force) helps to weld out of position and offers deeper penetration.

 The slag that concentrates on top of the bead keeps protecting it from the air until the temperature drops low enough to avoid oxidation.